romina-a/JAX-GAN/README.md

 *Top-k Training of GANs: Improving GAN Performance by Throwing Away Bad Samples* https://arxiv.org/abs/2002.06224

+Note: The saved models are not optimized and are too big to commit.

 # ------------***Vanilla GAN***-----------

 # Training the GANs on Toy Tasks